-- Check the rear sprocket and engine sprocket for wear. - " If the rear sprocket or engine sprocket is worn: - Change the power set.
+- Check the rear sprocket and engine sprocket for wear. - " If the rear sprocket and engine sprocket are worn: - Change the power set.

-The rear sprocket, engine sprocket and chain should always be changed together.
+The engine sprocket, rear sprocket, and chain should always be replaced together.

 13 SERVICE WORK ON THE CHASSIS